Close

 Dmytro Zinkevych/Shutterstock.com

-Play is the most important tool for good discipline.
+Play is a powerful tool for discipline.
 This is an easy way to get to the desired child’s behavior.

 What could be done in this case?
 Game mode is on!
 Say, ‘You and I have a mission.
 Look, there are puddles on the road, and there are also some dry areas.
 You and I will now turn into gingerbread people, so if we step into the water, we will get wet and fall apart.
 Therefore, we need to move through the dry places, so let’s jump.’